BEST TIME TO SEE THE NORTHERN LIGHTS IN ICELAND

 I have compiled this guide for you that will help you find the best time to see the northern lights in Iceland, as well as the best places to see them!

 So, keep reading as I take you on a norhtern lights hunt all around Iceland!

-- what is the best way to see the northern lights in Iceland?
+- Best way to see the northern lights in Iceland

 The northern lights are a marvel of nature.
-Millions of tourists flock to Iceland every year to witness and photograph this incredible natural phenomenon, but not everyone knows where it comes from.
+Millions of travellers flock to Iceland every year to witness and photograph this incredible natural phenomenon, but not everyone knows where it comes from.